TeodoraAlina/pasta-la-vista/README.md

 * Be greeted when entering the application.
 * Start placing an order with ease.
 * Find out what dishes I can order.
-* Find out what types of pasta I can choose from my dish.
+* Find out what types of pasta I can choose for my dish.
 * Order more of the same dish.
 * Restart the order before placing it, in case I did a mistake during the order.
 * Be informed in how much time the order will be at my place.